puppetlabs/bolt/pre-docs/inventory_version2.md

         uri: public_ip
 ```

 The resource and property names correspond to the output of `terraform show`.

-For instance, given the following truncated output:
+For example, the following truncated output creates two targets, named `34.83.150.52` and `34.83.16.240`.
+These targets are created by matching the resources `google_compute_instance.web.0` and `google_compute_instance.web.1`.
+The `uri` for each target is the value of their `network_interface.0.access_config.0.nat_ip` property, which corresponds to the externally routable IP address in Google Cloud.

 ```
 google_compute_instance.web.0: